nestjs/docs.nestjs.com/content/techniques/file-upload.md

 ```
 > info **Hint** If the number of validators increase largely or their options are cluttering the file, you can define this array in a separate file and import it here as a named constant like `fileValidators`.

-As a final note, you can use the special `ParseFilePipeBuilder` class to create your validators.
-Using it as shown below you can avoid manual instantiation of each validator and just pass their options directly:
+Finally, you can use the special `ParseFilePipeBuilder` class that lets you compose & construct your validators.
+By using it as shown below you can avoid manual instantiation of each validator and just pass their options directly:

 ```typescript
 @UploadedFile(